Written by Paul J Bucknell on October, 08, 2025

 The Awakening of our Souls

-I will share from God’s Word and my recent experiences how to keep our souls spiritually alert.
+I will share from God’s Word and my recent experiences on how to keep our souls spiritually alert.
 Will this help awaken us?
 If we apply it, yes, but it’s much easier to stay attentive and desirous for spiritual things than to awaken someone from a spiritual coma.

 Our Heart’s Preparation